DonKinzer/esp_tool/README.md

 4-n    | Segment Data  | Data for one or more segments.

-### Format of Segment Data in a Combined Image File
+### Format of Segment Data in a Sparse Combined Image File

 Byte   | Name          | Comment
 -------|---------------|-------------------------------